prryplatypus/ergate/docs/docs/basics/workflow-step-paths.md

 6. `step_7`

 Note that the `return` path wasn't explicitly specified for `step_4`, but it is automatically deduced and included from the function's return type hinting.
-If however a work step function ever intentionally returns `None` as a valid workflow path, but additional has `paths` defined for other paths, then `None` must be manually included in the list of paths.
+If however a work step function ever intentionally returns `None` as a valid workflow path, but additionally has `paths` defined for other paths, then `None` must be manually included in the list of paths.

 For example: